tschutter/homefiles/doc/emacs.rst

     Replace rectangle contents with STRING on each line.
 The length of STRING need not be the same as the rectangle width.

+exchange-point-and-mark (C-x C-x)
+    Put the mark where point is now, and point where the mark is now.

 More Complex Procedures
 -----------------------